Kairos Palestine: Other activities

 Rifat Kassis, in a January 2012 article, said that Kairos Palestine was “in the process of formulating a national Kairos movement, composed of young people; adults, both men and women; ecumenical and community-based organizations; and clergy.”
 The group was also “establishing an international “Kairos for Global Justice” movement in the wake of a Bethlehem conference at which “60 representatives from over 15 countries” decided to “mobilize churches and Christian organizations” around the world to work “for a just peace in the region.”

 An April 2013 article in The Electronic Intifada described the West Bank firm SodaStream as having “looked to its Palestinian workers for help in cleaning up its tarnished image,” partly by means of a YouTube video “presenting Sodastream’s settlement factory as a happy island in the occupied West Bank.”
 The Electronic Intifada quoted Kairos Palestine as calling the video “cynical at best” and “at worst...criminally misleading,” and as describing the video's “emphasis on SodaStream’s economic benefits for its workers... absurd and offensive: what Palestinians need is freedom, not fancier oppression.
 It doesn’t matter if our cage is made of iron or gold: it is a cage.”

+In 2025, a rift occurred between Kairos Palestine and the United States Conference of Catholic Bishops (USCCB), after the latter partnered with the American Jewish Committee (AJC) to publish a joint document that condemned antisemitism and anti-Zionism.
+The document states that calling Zionism inherently racist is antisemitic; and that allegations about Zionism being settler-colonialism, or having as its goal the ethnic cleansing of Palestinians, are antisemitic and false.
+Kairos Palestine condemned the document and alleged the USCCB was alienating Palestinian Christians, and doubled down after the USCCB president Archbishop Timothy Broglio responded to the criticism.